mchenier/tplink-hs110-pump-monitor/README.md

 + deviceIP
     + IP of the device you want to monitor.
 If set to 0.0.0.0 will search for it but I don't recommend it.
 Was made available because of problem with the search device api.

-### Cloud API related

-+ apiSelection
-    + Use tplink-cloud-api if set to cloud otherwise use tplink-smarthome-api.
-Other parameters below only usefull for cloud API. cloud and lan should be use

-+ userTpLink
-    + Username to connect in TPLink app.

-+ passTpLink
-    + Password to connect in TPLink app.

 # Graph / UI